In this customer-centric world, collecting user feedback is no longer a mere task in customer support team’s backlog.

 Well, there are multiple ways to collect feedback from your users.
 And it is important to collect feedback from multiple channels.

 It is often said in marketing, every channel becomes redundant after some time.
-Same is applicable for user feedback as well.
+The same is applicable for user feedback as well.

 So, what are the best ways to collect user feedback?
 Read on.